 Want to delve deeper?
 Here’s our Rise of the Tomb Raiderreview.

 Less a straight-up sequel than a guerilla resistance story told with familiar mechanics, XCOM 2 is far more ambitious a game than the iteration Firaxis could have been forgiven for turning in.
 On the ground, it’s all about the squeeze: the struggle to scout a procedurally-generated map and nab your objective in the face of an inflexible turn timer, the threat of overwhelming enemy reinforcements, and the necessity of reaching a distant evac point – even if that means sprinting through urban corridors thick with overwatchers.

-On the global level, it’s all about turning back the hands of time: or rather than progress of the alien Avatar project that can jeopardise your entire campaign.
+On the global level, it’s all about turning back the hands of time – or, rather, that of the progress of the alien Avatar project that can jeopardise your entire campaign.
 This time the aliens are playing the game along with you, and it’s a wonderfully frightening, consistently surprising prospect.
-It'll keep on surprising, too, thanks to XCOM 2's mods.
+It’ll keep on surprising, too, thanks to XCOM 2’s mods.

 Homeworld: Deserts of Kharak

 What on Earth, or some less habitable orb, does a Homeworld game look like when it’s not in space?
 Surely the classic RTS series is all about the vast gulf between planets, the vulnerability and beauty of combat in the void, rather than the planets themselves?